-District health benefit funding for the period of January 1, 2016 through December 31, 2016 shall be based on a super-composite rate (an average of employee and retiree costs in the three tiers-employee-only; employee plus one; and, employee plus family) of \$976 per employee/retiree per month (PEPM).
+District health benefit funding for the period of January 1, 2019 through December 31, 2109 shall be based on a super-composite rate (an average of employee and retiree costs in the three tiers-employee-only; employee plus one; and, employee plus family) of \$1011 per employee/retiree per month (PEPM).

-In addition to Employee/Retiree monthly premium contributions and the District supercomposite rate contribution of \$976 per month, the Benefits Rate Stabilization Fund shall supplement projected total cost of the health insurance benefits participation by approximately \$1,536,761.
+In addition to Employee/Retiree monthly premium contributions and the District super-composite rate contribution of \$1011 per month, the Benefits Rate Stabilization Fund (RSF) shall supplement the total cost of the health insurance benefits participation.
+The effect on RSF funds for Plan Year 2019 is estimated at \$1,718,608.